 The good news is that we can improve our gut health naturally.
-Avoid using antibiotics unless absolutely necessary.
-Eliminate high sugar foods is a must.
-Eat a diverse diet high in vegetables and legumes.
+Minimizing the use of antibiotics unless absolutely necessary goes a long way to maintaining a healthy gut.
+Another key to a healthy digestive system is to limit high sugar foods.
+Eating a diverse diet high in vegetables and legumes is a must.
 High in fiber, these foods help grow healthy gut bacteria.
 Including fermented foods such as yogurt or kombucha enhances gut balance and supports the immune system.
 Plain yogurt is better for you than flavored.
-Making your own yogurt is easier than you think.
+Did you know that making your own yogurt is easier than you think?

-Studies show that homeopathic medicine is an effective way of helping reduce frequency and severity of various types of infections.
-Due to lack of funding, homeopathic research is still in its infancy.
-Nevertheless, research that is available shows that homeopathy can safely resolve many conditions normally treated with antibiotics.
+Despite a dearth of homeopathic research due to lack of funding, this study shows that homeopathic medicine is an effective way of helping reduce frequency and severity of various types of respiratory tract infections, a primary cause of antibiotic use.
 Homeopathy has been shown to be effective as a viable alternative to antibiotic use for the following conditions: